GDC-ConsumerEdge/parameter-store/docs/infrastructure.md

-# **Edge Parameter Store \- Infrastructure Overview**
+# **Parameter Store \- Infrastructure Overview**

-This document outlines the GCP architecture for the Edge Parameter Store (EPS) application.
+This document outlines the GCP architecture for the Parameter Store (EPS) application.
 The design is implemented in Terraform and assumes a target audience familiar with GCP resources and Terraform syntax.

 The core of the application is a Django project deployed as a `google_cloud_run_v2_service`.
 Traffic is routed through